openfaas/community-cluster/docs/README.md

 Your dashboard provides build logs for failed builds, unit test errors and will give a live link to your endpoint.

-View your dashboard at https://system.o6s.io/dashboard/alexellis replacing *alexellis* for your own username.
+View your dashboard at https://system.o6s.io

 You will be asked to Log in with GitHub for Single-Sign-On (SSO) - after that you will be issued a JWT token and cookie which is stored in your browser for further requests.